Complex Care provides support for medically fragile individuals experiencing homelessness.

 Our Complex Care Facility

 Located at 303 West Fireweed Lane in Anchorage, Alaska, the Complex Care facility can serve up to 83 guests at any one time.
-It provides a private, stable place for guests to stay while they complete assessments and are connected with benefits and resources to support their path toward permanent housing.
+It provides a private, stable place for guests to stay while they complete assessments and are connected to benefits and resources to support their path toward permanent housing.

 Complex Care exists to meet a specific need growing in our community – homelessness among our medically fragile and elderly neighbors.
 It offers a level of tailored support, using research-backed approaches like Trauma-Informed Care and Critical Time Intervention to care for high-need individuals.
 This program is just one piece of a greater network of services needed in Anchorage, but it will be an important element in building a homelessness response system that has compassion and equity at the core of its values.